 It may seem counter-intuitive, but your skin is in more danger of sun damage on the mountains than while at the beach!
 The sun’s intensity increases dramatically as we rise in altitude, and fresh snow reflects exponentially more UV rays than does the sand.
 You will need to protect your skin with clothing and sunblock.
 A sunblock specifically for mountain conditions is recommended.
 If you wear prescription eyeglasses its recommend that you get your prescription fitted to sunglasses.

 We take all possible precautions to proactively ensure the safety and wellness of our trekkers, but rest assured that our guides are trained and experienced in dealing with emergencies.
-Each guide is trained in first aid.
+Each guide is trained in first aid and is Wilderness First Aid Certified.
 In the case of altitude sickness, you will immediately be taken to a lower altitude.
 If necessary, your guide will utilize the park rescues services for immediate evacuation.

 Yes, we ensure the travel safety of all our trekking guests, both male and female.
 We have longstanding, strong relationships with the lodges we frequent, and know them to be safe and reliable.
 In addition our guides are consistently mindful of all guests' whereabouts while trekking.
 We travel in small groups, all the better to easily maintain continual contact.